 The Progress in International Reading Literacy Study (PIRLS) 2011 is the third comparison of reading achievement carried out since 2001 by the International Association for the Evaluation of Educational Achievement (IEA), an international organization of national research institutions and governmental research agencies.
-In 2011, 57 education systems (including countries and other education systems) participated in PIRLS, with 53 having participated at the 4th-grade level.
-The PIRLS 2011 results summary below presents selected findings from the U.S. perspective.
+In 2011, 57 education systems (including countries and other education systems) participated in PIRLS, with 53 participating at the 4th-grade level.
+(Four countries participated at a higher grade level.)
+The following list presents several sources of information, from NCES and the IEA, about PIRLS.
+Below the list are selected findings for the 2011 PIRLS from the U.S. perspective.

 Reading Achievement of 4th-Graders in 2011